 - Limit refined sugar, alcohol and caffeinated products

-- Make time to relax per day to reduce your stress levels as this impacts your cycle alone
+- Make time per day to reduce your stress levels as this impacts your cycle alone, use these mindfulness ideas

 - Embrace a restful sleep pattern each night to also reduce stress